ArpithP-sys/Customer-Shopping-Behaviour/README.md

 ### ⭐ Customer Experience
 Monitor ratings and customer feedback to identify opportunities for improving products and services.

+### 🤖 Predictive Customer Targeting
+Use the subscription prediction model to generate customer propensity scores and prioritize high-probability customers for targeted subscription campaigns.

 ## 📁 Project Files
 - `customer_shopping_behavior.csv` – Original dataset